DRIV3R78/Halo-F1/README.md

 - **Session Results** — Qualifying (Q1/Q2/Q3) and race results fetched from the live OpenF1 API, including gap to leader
 - **Latest News** — F1 headlines pulled from an RSS feed (currently English only)
 - **Night Mode** — Configurable dimming window; set start/stop times and a separate night brightness level
-- **7 Languages** — English, Italian, Spanish, French, Dutch, German, Norwegian
+- **8 Languages** — English, Italian, Spanish, French, Dutch, German, Portuguese, Norwegian
 - **Captive-portal Wi-Fi setup** — On first boot the device broadcasts an access point (`Halo-F1`); connect from any phone or laptop to enter your home network credentials.
 No app or computer required after initial flashing
 - **Update notifications** — The device checks for new firmware versions on startup and shows an in-app notification if an update is available